What is an Impacted Tooth?

 You can sometimes relieve minor irritation by rinsing with warm salt water (1/2 teaspoon of salt in 8 ounces of water) or by taking over-the-counter painkillers.

 People often are referred to an oral and maxillofacial surgeon to have an impacted tooth removed.
 It is not uncommon to have all the wisdom teeth removed to prevent problems in the future.
-This usually is done in the surgeon’s office with sedation and local anesthesia.
+This is usually done in a dental office with sedation and local anesthesia.

-Before the extraction, your dentist or oral surgeon will talk to you about the procedure and what type of anesthesia and sedatives he or she will use.
+Before the extraction, Sunnyvale dentist Dr. Antonious will talk to you about the procedure and what type of anesthesia and sedatives he will use.
 You will not be able to eat for six hours before surgery and should take all your medications on schedule.
-Someone should drive you to the appointment and take you home.
+Someone may need to drive you to the appointment and take you home.

-After the surgery, your cheeks may swell, and you will find it difficult to eat some foods.
-Follow your dentist’s or oral surgeon’s instructions carefully to minimize problems.
+After the surgery, your cheeks may swell, and you will find it difficult to eat some food.
+Follow your dentist’s instructions carefully to minimize problems.